How to Exclude Bot Traffic in Google Analytics

 Identifying and Filtering Unknown Bots

 However, Google Analytics’ known bot filter isn’t failsafe, and bot traffic can still find its way into your account even with this option selected.
 Bot traffic is often relatively easy to spot when you start digging – you’ll often see a group of users (from the same city, with the same device, same network provider etc) with anomalously different behaviour to the rest of your users.
-Generally, bot traffic is marked as ‘Direct’.
+Generally, bot traffic is marked as ‘Direct’ and is commonly first spotted as a spike in direct traffic in your Google Analytics account.
 Sometimes sudden spikes in traffic in certain dimensions can alert you to bot hits, although this is not always the case.
 The best way to hunt down bot traffic is to play around with different combinations of dimensions and secondary dimensions to see if you spot anything out of the ordinary.
 Here are a few tell-tale signs of bot traffic you can look out for:

 - Large proportion of uses with the location (not set)